-March completion June completion September completion December completion Submission of research proposal By the end of March of the previous year By the end of June of the previous year By the end of September of the previous year By the end of December of the previous year Minor research project or internship Accreditation before application for conferment of degree (The achievement must be submitted one month prior to application for conferment of degree) Submission of application for conferment of degree Late January of the 2nd year Late April of the 2nd year Late June of the 2nd year Late October of the 2nd year Submission of master's thesis/research project report Early February Early May Early August Early November Thesis/report defense February Мау August November Conferment of degree March June September December
+[Main tasks and time by completion time] March completion June completion September completion December completion Submission of research proposal By the end of March of the previous year By the end of June of the previous year By the end of September of the previous year By the end of December of the previous year Minor research project or internship Accreditation before application for conferment of degree (The achievement must be submitted one month prior to application for conferment of degree) Submission of application for conferment of degree Late January of the 2nd year Late April of the 2nd year Late June of the 2nd year Late October of the 2nd year Submission of master's thesis/research project report Early February Early May Early August Early November Thesis/report defense February May August November Conferment of degree March June September December

-$\bigcirc\,$ For students selected Survey for Doctoral Research Plan
+O For students selected Survey for Doctoral Research Plan (only for Ishikawa Campus students)

-Month First Year Second Year April Temporary lab assignment Take both courses in Term 1-1/Term I: S201 Innovation Theory and Methodology for Social Competencies S202 Innovation Theory and Methodology for Creativity Мау - Laboratory inquiry/Degree inquiry June Formal lab assignment Educational program (Ma, 5D) inquiry (Ishikawa students only): Select 5D Notify selection of Survey for Doctoral Research Plan July Determination of second supervisor Determination of educational program (5D) (Ishikawa students only) Minor research inquiry Submission of application for Ph.D.
+Month First Year Second Year April Temporary lab assignment Take both courses in Term 1-1/Term I: S201 Innovation Theory and Methodology for Social Competencies S202 Innovation Theory and Methodology for Creativity May - Laboratory inquiry/Degree inquiry June Formal lab assignment Educational program (Ma, 5D) inquiry Select 5D Notify selection of Survey for Doctoral Research Plan July Determination of second supervisorDetermination of educational program (5D)Minor research inquiry Submission of application for Ph.D.
 Qualifying Examination Application for the Internal Entrance Examination for Doctoral Program August Preliminary examination of Ph.D.
-Qualifying Examination Internal Entrance Examination for Doctoral Program September October Determination of Advisor for Minor Research Project Start Minor Research Project (By early December) and complete accreditation before Ph.D. qualifying examination so that submit the achievement by late August in 2nd Year. - Submit a report of Survey for Doctoral Research Plan - Ph.D.
-Qualifying Examination November December January Submit an application for degree conferment February March - Submit a research proposal - Conferment of degree
+Qualifying ExaminationInternal Entrance Examination for Doctoral Program September October Determination of Advisor for Minor Research Project Start Minor Research Project (By early December) and submit the achievement by late August in 2nd Year to complete accreditation before Ph.D. qualifying examination. - Submit a report of Survey for Doctoral Research Plan - Ph.D.
+Qualifying Examination November - December January - Submit an application for degree conferment February March - Submit a research proposal - Conferment of degree